MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/power-platform-environments.md

 - [Delete](/power-platform/admin/delete-environment), [recover](/power-platform/admin/recover-environment), [reset](/power-platform/admin/reset-environment), [copy](/power-platform/admin/copy-environment) and [backup](/power-platform/admin/backup-restore-environments) environments.

 We recommend setting up a governance structure for handling and managing the administrative actions.
 This is relevant from a consumption as well as compliance perspective.
 If multiple employees within your organization create environments, for instance for training and testing, storage is automatically allocated to these environments by Power Platform.
 If environments are created every now and then and forgotten, unused environments will continuously drive consumption and cost for your organization.
-Even more importantly, unmanaged environments aren't compliant in terms of creating a transparent, followable audit trail.
+More importantly, unmanaged environments aren't compliant in terms of creating a transparent, followable audit trail.

 If your organization hasn't adopted Power Platform yet or is low in maturity, consider exploring the [Power Platform Center of Excellence (CoE) Starter kit](/power-platform/guidance/coe/starter-kit).